 While I had pork, Geof chose avocado.
 Both were outstanding with the smokiness of the outdoor grill permeating the crispy tortillas.
 Only a dollar each, Geof bought two more for the road.
 I couldn’t resist eating one of them on the way back to the hostel.
 Throughout our time in Honduras we ate them at least once a day.
 We ate them most often at breakfast with scrambled eggs (above).

 Tajadas are fried plantains and the traditional dishes require you be in tune with your carnivorous side and they were perfect after scuba diving in Utila.
 I’ve been trying to eat less meat lately but I couldn’t pass up the local dish that topped fried plantains with ground beef and cabbage.

 The mix of starch and meat reminded me of comfort food like shepherd’s pie.
 One of the heavier dishes, it would be a solid choice for hangovers and the meaty/salty taste was a fair pairing for the sweetness of the local rum and cokes.

 Desayuno Tipico or “typical breakfast” can be found throughout Central America and it made me love breakfast again.
-Scrambled eggs are served with beans, a salty cheese, hand made tortillas, sweet plantains and often avocado.
+The Honduran food is scrambled eggs served with beans, a salty cheese, hand made tortillas, sweet plantains and often avocado.
 The savory combination is so filling and I’ve been eating it every chance I can get.

 Finally, no food vacation would be complete without evening snacks.
-Grilled corn isn’t unique to Honduras, it can be found in most country fairs or rib fests in Canada, but never with the combination of mayonnaise and salty cheese.
-I know the mayonnaise sounds a bit suspect but you too can double fist corn on the cob for less than a dollar so it’s worth just trying it.
+Grilled corn isn’t unique to Honduras.
+It can be found in most country fairs or rib fests in Canada.
+Yet itis never with the combination of mayonnaise and salty cheese.
+I know the mayonnaise sounds a bit suspect to eat on the street.
+But you too can double fist corn on the cob for less than a dollar.
+So it’s worth just trying it.

 Heading to Nicaragua?
 Check out 5 foods not to miss in Nicaragua.